Democratie-Libre/democratie-libre/doc/documentation.md

 Only the administration is allowed to do that action.
 If the propossal is published.

-**So what happen if the administration wants to delete a theme where there are locked proposals?**
+**So what happen if the administration wants to delete a theme where there are locked proposals? (this opened issue #113)**